18F/hub/_pages/qa/bookit.md

 ---
 # {{ page.title }}

-We use [BookIT!](http://bookit.gsa.gov/) to book a desk or meeting room in GSA buildings.
+We use [BookIT!](http://bookit.gsa.gov/) to reserve a desk or meeting room in GSA buildings.

 ## How to Use BookIt